DeVos To Rescind Obama-Era Guidance On School Discipline

 Civil rights and "discriminatory discipline"

-The federal policies addressed in the report stem from 2014, when the Education Department under President Obama issued detailed guidance on "how to identify, avoid, and remedy" what it called "discriminatory discipline."
-The guidance promoted alternatives to suspension and expulsion, and opened investigations into school districts that had severely racially skewed numbers.
+The federal policies addressed in the report stem from 2014, when the Education Department under President Barack Obama issued detailed guidance on "how to identify, avoid, and remedy" what it called "discriminatory discipline."
+The guidance promoted alternatives to suspension and expulsion and opened investigations into school districts that had severely racially skewed numbers.

 The guidance had its roots two decades earlier.
 After the passage of the Gun-Free Schools Act in 1994, more schools adopted "zero tolerance" discipline policies and added more police on campuses, particularly at low-income schools with many black and Hispanic students.

-A growing body of research showed that being suspended, expelled or arrested at school is associated with higher dropout rates, and lifelong negative consequences.
-"Just one suspension can make a difference," says Kristen Harper, director for policy at Child Trends, a youth-oriented nonprofit.
+A growing body of research showed that being suspended, expelled or arrested at school is associated with higher dropout rates and lifelong negative consequences.
+"Just one suspension can make a difference," says Kristen Harper, director for policy at Child Trends, a nonprofit research organization.
 Statistics showed that these negative consequences fell far more often on students of color, disproportionate to their actual behavior.
 Black girls, for example, were suspended at six times the rate of white girls.

 In the wake of the 2014 guidance, more than 50 of America's largest school districts instituted discipline reform.
 More than half the states revised their laws to try and reduce suspensions and expulsions.

-And, a new analysis for NPR of federal data shows, suspensions indeed declined, particularly for Hispanic students.
+And, a new analysis for NPR of federal data by Child Trends shows that suspensions indeed declined, particularly for Hispanic students.
 But the progress has been incremental, and black high school students are still twice as likely as whites to be suspended nationwide.
 So are students in special education.

 School safety and school shootings

 This conversation about discipline and civil rights ran headlong into a conversation about school safety after the killing of 17 students and school personnel on Feb.
 14. The Marjory Stoneman Douglas shooting took place in Broward County, Fla., a district that had made a concerted effort to work with local law enforcement to reduce discriminatory discipline, cut suspensions and arrests and refer students to services instead of punishment.
 The program was called PROMISE.
-It went into effect before the Obama-era guidance, and was held up as a national model for discipline reform.
+It went into effect before the Obama-era guidance and was held up as a national model for discipline reform.

 Emotions ran high when WLRN reported that Nikolas Cruz, who is charged in the killings, had been referred to the PROMISE program in middle school, but with no record of his receiving services.
 On a local radio show, Andrew Pollack, who lost his daughter, Meadow, in the shooting, called PROMISE a "cancer."
-"The leniency policy, the political correctness — that's a cancer that led up to February 14th of non-reporting of criminals that go to the schools in Broward."
+"The leniency policy, the political correctness — that's a cancer that led up to February 14th of non-reporting of criminals that go to the schools in Broward," he said.

 The state's own post-Parkland school safety commission issued recommendations recently as well.
-That commission focused on physical security, like requiring teachers to lock classroom doors.
+That commission focused on physical security, such as requiring teachers to lock classroom doors.

 A broader walkback